 You are not alone.

-Your home is a sanctuary to thousands of freeloading pests – including millions of bed bugs and dust mites.
+Your home is a sanctuary that makes thousands of freeloading pests the unwelcome guest – including millions of bed bugs and dust mites.

 Then there are the bigger pests that can take over – bats, birds, squirrels, raccoons, and skunks.

-These guys can make some homes uninhabitable (bats are a protected species) so get them out as soon as possible.
+These varmints can make some homes uninhabitable (bats are a protected species) so get them out as soon as possible.

-But discovering them is a challenge all by itself.
+But discovering them can be a challenge all by itself.

 For example, a termite is whitish, looks like an ant and the size of a rice grain.
 But you’ll likely never see one since they live underground or inside the wood they eat.